 Prescriptive analytics is the next step in the progression of analytics where we take:

-• Combine those with the predictive analytics that told us when it may occur again.
+- Combine those with the predictive analytics that tell us when it may occur again.

 The result is prescriptive analytics that will highlight what you can now make happen.
 Prescriptive analytics is a combination of data, mathematical models, and various business rules to infer actions to influence future desired outcomes.
 Some refer to this as demand shaping but it can also include simulation, probability maximisation and optimisation.

-Prescriptive analytics is comparatively complex in nature and many companies are not yet using them in day-to-day business activities.
-Admittedly, to consistently operate at this level of maturity, this requires new people, process and technology, and an analytics-driven culture for the entire organisation.
+Prescriptive analytics is comparatively complex and many companies are not yet using them in day-to-day business activities.
+Admittedly, to consistently operate at this level of maturity, requires new people, processes and technology, and an analytics-driven culture for the entire organisation.

 That said, if implemented properly it can have a major impact on business growth and be a competitive game-changer.
 Larger scale organisations like Amazon, Target and McDonald’s are already using prescriptive analytics in their demand planning to optimise customer experience and maximise sales.